Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 Last updated: February 18, 2026

-RAVEN is a private, secure messenger with offline mesh networking.
+RAVEN is a private, fully serverless messenger with offline mesh

 device.